rajeshpillai/react-restated/README.md

     return super.render();
   }
 }
 ```
+All state/data should go into the state property of the Provider class.
+And all actions should go into the action object.

 In the render() of the provider ensure to call the render of the base class
 by calling super.render();